alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/mlprojects/index.md

 * Written report
 * Quality of the code

+**Important notes**:
-**Important note**: The evaluation criteria will be slightly relaxed for undergraduate students (IFT 3710).
+* The evaluation criteria will be slightly relaxed for undergraduate students (IFT 3710).
+* The grade will be binary (pass or fail), not in a letter scale.
+* The teams should not mix graduate (IFT 6759) and undergraduate students (IFT 3710).

 All students will be required to pass a **basic skills test and interview** before starting the project work, in order to ensure that they are ready to work on an advanced machine learning project in a team.